Jewelots/Betwixt/readme.md

 Betwixt - Easy Tweening Library for .Net
 ============================

-Betwixt is a quick way to ease and tween between any generic types, and provides a robust fast API to allow you to do whatever you set out to do, in the easiest way possible.
+Betwixt is a quick way to ease and tween between any generic types, and provides a robust API.

 # Download